 How to Pick the Best Winter Boots for You

-Winter boots are a category that can sometimes feel vast, but rest easy knowing we can help you navigate through the sea of warm boot options.
+Winter boots are a category that can sometimes feel vast, but rest assured, knowing we can help you navigate through the vast array of warm boot options.
 The crucial first step is identifying what you plan to do in your boots, from long hikes to hanging around town to shoveling your driveway.
-Some may prioritize warmth, others may prefer traction, or some may need a blend of it all, but you'll need to size up your winter ambitions before putting a pair in your cart.
-After figuring out your footwear demands, it's time to go shopping.
+Some may prioritize warmth, others may prefer traction, or some may need a blend of both, but you'll need to size up your winter ambitions before adding a pair to your cart.
+After determining your footwear needs, it's time to go shopping.

 Winter boots serve a variety of different needs from snowshoeing to walking around town, so take time to consider your intended uses.